January 26th Matthew 18 The greatest

 10 Take heed that ye despise not one of these little ones; for I say unto you, That in heaven their angels do always behold the face of my Father which is in heaven.
 11 For the Son of man is come to save that which was lost.
 12 How think ye? if a man have an hundred sheep, and one of them be gone astray, doth he not leave the ninety and nine, and goeth into the mountains, and seeketh that which is gone astray?
 13 And if so be that he find it, verily I say unto you, he rejoiceth more of that sheep, than of the ninety and nine which went not astray.
 14 Even so it is not the will of your Father which is in heaven, that one of these little ones should perish.

 The disciples of Christ come to him to ask the question about who will be the greatest in the kingdom of heaven.
 This may have been precipitated by the calling of only the three disciples up the mountain of transfiguration.
 Christ uses a little child to illustrate the sort of attitude that God respects more than any other and which is the secret of real greatness.
 Christ does not specifically state what is the childlike character of the one who will be greatest but whatever it was it would be important for the disciples to humble themselves in order to attain to it.
 Some have suggested the characteristic is humility, others a simple unadulterated faith and others the childlike desire to learn.
 I believe it is the childlike characteristic of total trust.
-The Lord then turns to the sanctity of children and of the utmost care in not offending them.
-He gives us the fearful sight of a man standing on the precipice with a millstone (This is the great millstone that is turned by a mule) around his neck ready to plunge into the depths.
-Christ is not suggesting that he should kill himself by drowning himself in the deepest sea, but that he should look eternity in the face and stop offending.
-Christ also describes a man standing with a large knife ready to cut off his own hand.
-He is not suggesting that anyone should actually do this, (Let alone that this is actually a punishment that courts could execute and blame Christ for the precedent, after all this man is alone in the passage, it is something that he would do to himself) rather Christ is saying that men should get to the point of crisis and withdraw never to use that hand again to sin.
+The lord then turns to the sanctity of children and of the utmost care in not offending them.
+He gives us the fearful sight of a man standing on the precipice with a millstone around his neck ready to plunge into the depths.
+His only fear was that he might offend a little one that believes in Jesus.
+Christ speaks in the most shocking terms of the self mutilation of those who find that their body leads them into sin.
 The Lord then speaks of the honour that little ones have in Gods heart and of the protection that God provides for them.
 The Lord gives the parable of the one sheep out of many in which the shepherd cares deeply for every individual.
 Then he states categorically that It is not the will of my Father that one of these little ones should perish.